sam-vazquez-aguirre/python_rfm_analysis/README.md

 High-Value Recovery: Prioritize the "At Risk (High Value)" segment with personalized re-engagement campaigns to prevent the loss of historically high-frequency buyers.

+## **Prerequisites & Data** 📦
+Due to file size limitations on GitHub, the raw dataset (online_retail.csv) is not included in this repository.
+To run this analysis:

+Download the dataset from: https://www.kaggle.com/datasets/ulrikthygepedersen/online-retail-dataset

+Place the file in the root directory of the project.

+Run the notebook.

 ## **How to Use** 🚀
 Clone this repository, place the online_retail.csv file in the same folder as the notebook, and run all cells.